CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

+# Challenge Name
+Deploy and Utilize NVIDIA Riva ASR on Azure

+## Introduction

+In this challenge, you will deploy and utilize NVIDIA Riva ASR (Automatic Speech Recognition) on an Azure GPU-enabled virtual machine.
+You will generate the necessary NVIDIA API keys, create and configure a GPU-enabled virtual machine in Azure, set up and run the NVIDIA Riva ASR container, and configure network security group rules for external access.
+This challenge aims to provide hands-on experience with deploying AI models and using cloud resources to create AI-ready applications.

 Riva ASR supports Mono, 16-bit audio in WAV, OPUS and FLAC formats.
 In case you do not have a speech file available, you can use a sample speech file embedded in the Docker container launched in the previous section.

 ### Task 1: Generate NGC API KEY